crakama/ContactsManager-Flask/README.md

 Locally
 1. At the terminal, navigate to your ContactsManager-Flask project directory and activate your virtual environment

 2. While inside the folder issue the following commands: python manage.py runserver

 3. Go to your browser and type: localhost:5000/, register and submit the form

 4. login with the credentials you used during your registration

 5. Use the system!

 On Heroku:
 1. Visit this link: https://businesscontactsmanager.herokuapp.com/
 2. Register
-3. use the credentials that you registered with to login
+3. use the credentials that you registered with to login "Please use a VALID email address"